jahanarun/blog/content/en/post/airvpn-pfsense.md

 * Check "Enable Peer"
 * In "Tunnel", select the tunnel which was created in previous step.
-* Add a good understandable description in "Description
+* Add a good understandable description in "Description".
 * Uncheck "Dynamic" in Dynamic Endpoint.
 * Now two new textboxes will appear.
 Enter the Endpoint (in our case, it's sg.vpn.airdns.org) and Endpoint port (1637, in our case).
 * Keep Alve: 15 (in our case).